-Let's face it: As an air tanker pilot, or aerial firefighter of any stripe, you only have power over your own actions.
-You control how you fly the plane, how and where you drop your water or retardant (your high school bully won't know what hit him), and how you avoid collisions with the other aircraft in your airspace.
+Let's face it: as an air tanker pilot, or aerial firefighter of any stripe, you only have power over your own actions.
+You control how you fly the plane, where you drop your water or retardant (your high school bully won't know what hit him), and how you avoid collisions with the other aircraft in your airspace.
 You sure don't have any power over your teammates' actions or the whims of winds and weather (despite how cool that would be).